The Best Hard Hats, Tested and Reviewed

 Q. Which class of hard hats does not protect from electrical shock?

-Class C. The C stands for “conductive,” so these hats provide impact protection only.
+Class C does not protect the wearer from electrical shock.
+The C stands for “conductive,” so these hats provide impact protection only.

 Q. How much should I pay for a hard hat?

-It very much depends on intended use.
-Lightweight HDPE models can be $10 to $15, and full-brim carbon fiber models can top $150.
+It very much depends on the intended use.
+Lightweight HDPE models can be $10 to $15, and full-brim carbon fiber hard hats can top $150.

 Q. When do I need to replace my hard hat?

-Manufacturers usually recommend every 5 years, though some say as frequently as every 2 years.
-If cracks or dents are noticed, the hard hat should be replaced immediately.
+Manufacturers usually recommend replacing a hard hat every 5 years, though some say as frequently as every 2 years.
+If you notice cracks or dents, replace the hard hat immediately.
 A visual inspection should be carried out every time the hard hat is about to be worn.

 Q. Can I wear my hard hat backward?